-HEMABATE (carboprost tromethamine) does not appear to directly affect the fetoplacental unit.
-Therefore, the possibility does exist that the previable fetus aborted by HEMABATE (carboprost tromethamine) could exhibit transient life signs.
-HEMABATE (carboprost tromethamine) is not indicated if the fetus in utero has reached the stage of viability.
-HEMABATE (carboprost tromethamine) should not be considered a feticidal agent.
+HEMABATE does not appear to directly affect the fetoplacental unit.
+Therefore, the possibility does exist that the previable fetus aborted by HEMABATE could exhibit transient life signs.
+HEMABATE is not indicated if the fetus in utero has reached the stage of viability.
+HEMABATE should not be considered a feticidal agent.

 Evidence from animal studies has suggested that certain other prostaglandins have some teratogenic potential.
-Although these studies do not indicate that HEMABATE (carboprost tromethamine) is teratogenic, any pregnancy termination with HEMABATE (carboprost tromethamine) that fails should be completed by some other means.
+Although these studies do not indicate that HEMABATE is teratogenic, any pregnancy termination with HEMABATE that fails should be completed by some other means.

 This product contains benzyl alcohol.
 Benzyl alcohol has been reported to be associated with a fatal “Gasping Syndrome” in premature infants.

-As with any oxytocic agent, HEMABATE (carboprost tromethamine) should be used with caution in patients with compromised (scarred) uteri.
+As with any oxytocic agent, HEMABATE should be used with caution in patients with compromised (scarred) uteri.

-As with spontaneous abortion, a process which is sometimes incomplete, abortion induced by HEMABATE (carboprost tromethamine) may be expected to be incomplete in about 20% of cases.regimen.
+Use of HEMABATE is associated with transient pyrexia that may be due to its effect on hypothalamic thermoregulation.
+Temperature elevations exceeding 2° F (1.1° C) were observed in approximately one-eighth of the patients who received the recommended dosage regimen.
 In all cases, temperature returned to normal when therapy ended.
 Differentiation of post-abortion endometritis from drug-induced temperature elevations is difficult, but with increasing clinical experience, the distinctions become more obvious and are summarized below:

 |Endometritis pyrexia||Pyrexia induced by HEMABATE|